bavla/Nets/ws/README.md

 Most of the topics are discussed in the book Batagelj, Doreian, Ferligoj, Kejz̆ar (2014) [Understanding Large Temporal Networks and Spatial Networks](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118915370).

-The workshop is based on the programming system R https://cran.r-project.org/.
+The workshop is based on the [programming system R](https://cran.r-project.org/).
 The network data and additional R code will be available on GitHub https://github.com/bavla/Nets/tree/master/ws .

 ## Network data